ryanbmarx/graphics-docs/index.md

 ## HTML stories
 * If it doesn't work on mobile, then it doesn't work.
 * Sketch this out, even in really basic ways.
-* Lots of text... text on images is bad.
+* Sketch the desktop version, too.
+(See what i did there?)
-* diagrams: Numbers/Letters and lists
+* Text on images is bad.
+It doesn't scale well and is unreadable to visually-impaired readers.
+As much text as possible — including headers, labels, etc. — should be in HTML.
-* Sketch the desktop version, too (see what i did there?)
+* Diagrams: In most cases, use numbers/letters with a corresponding ordered list.
 * Use a proper text editor ([textwrangler](http://www.barebones.com/products/textwrangler/), [textmate](http://macromates.com/), [sublime text](http://www.sublimetext.com/)).
 Do not use a rich-text editor like Microsoft Word, Text Edit or even Illustrator.
 This will cause you more problems than it solves.
 * [Download the startup template](http://photodesk.chicagotribune.com.s3.amazonaws.com/graphics-toolbox/graphics-html-story-template.zip)
   + It's a ZIP on S3.